ChristopherJD/lsm9ds1/README.md

 * Build for release
     When building for release you will build the source code, doxygen documentation, CUnit tests, and package for the RPM format.
+    The RPM package can be found in the Release directory.
 * Build for debug
     When building for debug purposes you will build the source code with debugging symbols and additional print statements as well as the CUnit tests.
+    The RPM package can be found in the Debug directory.

 1. You MUST have the SDK sourced to create a cross-compiled build for the raspberrypi system.
 (If you don't intend to build for this system you can skip this step.)